-Delicious and easy to prepare recipe for avocado and salmon tartare with mango habanero sauce, can be prepared and served three ways: salmon tartare stuffed avocados, avocado and salmon tartare in cocktail glasses, and patacones/tostones plantain chips topped with avocado salmon tartare.
+Delicious recipe for avocado and salmon tartare topped with mango habanero sauce.
+This appetizer can be prepared and served three ways: salmon tartare stuffed avocados, avocado and salmon tartare in cocktail glasses, and patacones/tostones plantain chips topped with avocado salmon tartare.

 - ½ teaspoon grated or crushed ginger

 - ½ tablespoon avocado or olive oil

 - Tabasco Habanero sauce to taste – optional

 For the mango habanero sauce